NateEag/how-i-code/content/software-surprises.rst

 you have no other responsibilities.

-If instead the insight is about the nature of the problem, or a theory about why the surprise might have occurred, write it down after your explanation.
+If instead the insight is about the nature of the problem, or a theory about why the surprise happened, write it down.

 Next collect evidence the surprise happened.
 A screenshot is a good place to start (especially for graphical programs), as are log files or (for a batch